 In case of mold, you should take additional precautions.
 Airborne mold spores are a common allergen.
 Individuals with allergies to certain types of mold may exhibit allergic symptoms such as sneezing, runny nose, upper respiratory irritation, cough and eye irritation.

 To protect yourself from mold during the cleanup process, make sure you have the proper equipment and take precautions.
 In order to limit your exposure to airborne mold spores, you may want to wear an N-95 respirator, available at many hardware stores and from reputable companies on the Internet.
 Wearing long gloves that extend to the middle of the forearm is recommended.
 And wearing goggles that do not have ventilation holes is recommended to avoid getting mold or mold spores in your eyes.
 Click here to learn more about mold.

-Mosquitoes are a major concern during the aftermath of a flood because the abundance of standing water serves as a breeding ground, creating a large population of these insects that spread disease.
+Mosquitoes are a major concern during the aftermath of a storm or flood because the abundance of standing water serves as a breeding ground, creating a large population of these insects that spread disease.
 Learn how to protect your home from mosquitoes by eliminating standing water and always wear an insect repellant when working outdoors.

 Replacement of Vital Records

 Click here to find information on obtaining Missouri birth, death, marriage and divorce records lost or destroyed due to recent storms or flooding.